 UV or Ultraviolet light is found in sunlight and can be damaging to the eye and may lead to cataracts, pterygium and pinguecula formation.
 A UV coating on your glasses stops the UV light from penetrating the lens and potentially damaging your eyes.

 Scratch-Resistant is a hard and clear coating that helps to prevent minor scratches that may occur from day to day wear meaning the life of the lens will be extended helping you to enjoy clearer vision for longer.

 An anti-reflective coating will eliminate surface reflections on a lens that will increase light transmission through the lenses providing you with clear defined vision night or day.
 This coating is recommended for computer use and night-time driving.

 For more information about lens coatings please click here.

 Ordering from our website should be a simple and painless process.
-We have written a detailed guide that can be found here.

 We accept all major credit and debit cards, PayPal, Google Checkout, Nochex, and cheque payments drawn on a UK bank account, VAT is included for customers within the EU.

 After your glasses have been constructed in our laboratory they are posted directly to you and will take on average 10 working days.
 Prescription Sunglasses may take anywhere from 1-4 weeks to complete, due to specialised glazing and of course depending on frame availability.